-“It is crucial for us to remember that the gains we have won under capitalism have only been won through struggle,” said Sam James, a PSL Indianapolis organizer and patient escort at a local reproductive healthcare clinic.
+“It is crucial for us to remember that the gains we have won under capitalism have only been won through struggle,” said Sam James, ANSWER Indiana Co-Coordinator and patient escort at a local reproductive healthcare clinic.
 “It was the people’s movements of the sixties and seventies, among them the movement for women’s liberation and the anti-war movement, that led to the historic decision on this day forty-seven years ago.”

 Similarly, Matty Slaydon of Queering Indy discussed with Liberation News how the right to abortion is important to defend under capitalism.
 “The issue of abortion is intersectional,” they said, “and this issue definitely looks at things like race, gender, socioeconomic class, and Queering Indy stands against imperialism, classism, and obviously, gender discrimination.
 We can not sit idly by and allow these fundamental human rights to be attacked.”

 The link between the denial of abortion access and race and gender are evident.
 The March for Choice responded to sexist, racist, and homophobic slurs from the opposing crowd with chants of “Anti-woman, anti-gay; Christian fascists go away,” and “When trans people are under attack, what do we do?
 Stand up, fight back!”

 Women attending the March for Choice were eager to share their reasons for protesting.
 Brittni McFarland told Liberation News why coming across the state to show her support was so crucial.